w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Availability Core {#defn-availability-core}

 Availability cores are slots used to process parachains.
-The Runtime assigns each parachain to a availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API ([Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores)).
+The Runtime assigns each parachain to a availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores)).
 Validators are not concerned with the internal workings from the Runtimes perspective.

 ###### Definition -def-num- Validator Groups {#defn-validator-groups}

-Validator groups indicate which validators are responsible for creating backable candidates for parachains ([Section 8.2](chapter-anv#sect-candidate-backing)), and are assigned by the Runtime ([Section C.9.2](chap-runtime-api#sect-rt-api-validator-groups)).
+Validator groups indicate which validators are responsible for creating backable candidates for parachains ([Section -sec-num-ref-](chapter-anv#sect-candidate-backing)), and are assigned by the Runtime ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validator-groups)).
 Validators are not concerned with the internal workings from the Runtimes perspective.
 Collators can use this information for submitting blocks.

 ###### Definition -def-num- Upward Message {#defn-upward-message}